 Hazelnut Brownies

 This is an easy recipe for fudgy brownies with hazelnuts that are incredibly rich.
-One of the best brownies I ever made.
 And they happen to be gluten-free.

 Fudgy brownies studded with raspberries and a cheesecake swirl.
-This is an irresistible flavor combination with a deep chocolate flavor.
+An irresistible flavor combination.

 For more ideas, check the whole Christmas recipe archive.